Thai citizenship through marriage to a Thai husband

 Within this first 90 day period, you’ll also be required to schedule an appointment at your local police station in the district you are registered.
 Here the police will again interview you, asking basic questions about your relationship status and family situation, which they will type up in a report and send back to Special Branch HQ to form part of your application.

-MINISTRY OF INTERIOR (AKA the ‘black hole’)
+Ministry of Interior (AKA the ‘black hole’)

 Following your meeting with the NIA, your application is forwarded to Department of Provincial Administration (DOPA) at the Ministry of Interior (กรมการปกครอง กระทรวงมหาดไทย)